-the general convention, which took place in Warsaw in January 1573.
+The reformists belonging to the middle nobility were aware that the establishment of a new legal system had to happen first at a lower level.
+In order to uphold the existing status quo it was essential to make all citizens accept the decisions taken by the general convention, which took place in Warsaw in January 1573.
 Its primary mission was to maintain peace and order within the country by means of a mutual agreement, later known as the Warsaw Confederation (Konfederacja Warszawska).
 This act was preceded by the so-called Sandomierz Concord in 1570, an agreement reached by the Lutherans, Calvinists and the Bohemian Brethren.
-As summarised by Tazbir,
+As summarised by Tazbir:

 In such circumstances the nobility assembled in Warsaw in January 1573 for the purpose of determining the conditions required for the maintenance of peace during the interregnum.
 At the top of the list was religious tolerance, which was to protect the nation against a split on grounds of faith; the Warsaw Confederation adopted a policy of status quo, that is keeping the privileges which the Reformation had achieved in fact.
 The resolution admits the existence of wide differences between the different Christian faiths in Poland.
 In order to avoid the strife which this might cause 'such as we clearly observe in other realms', the members of the Confederation swore on their own and their descendants behalf to keep peace, never to spill blood 'for difference of faith or church' and never to invoke against each other penalties of confiscation, infamy, imprisonment or banishment.
 If higher authority were to resort to any such penalties, the signatories undertook not only to abstain from supporting it, but to oppose actively any attempt at using force on religious grounds.
 The resolution of the Confederation granted to the nobility effective religious freedom (even though it did not mention specifically the grant of such freedom nor attempted to define it).
-It guaranteed to Protestants equal access to all offices, dignities and emoluments (except of course, those from church benefices).
+It guaranteed to Protestants equal access to all offices, dignities and emoluments (except of course, those from church benefices).24